Draft Land Use Framework Plan

-In enacting a key action of the Yarra River Action Plan 2017, The Department of Environment, Land, Water and Planning has prepared a draft Framework Plan for the Yarra River - Bulleen Precinct.
+The Department of Environment, Land, Water and Planning has prepared an updated (2020) consultation draft of the Yarra River - Bulleen Precinct Land Use Framework Plan.
 The draft plan recommends future land uses and connections for a section of the Yarra River encompassing parts of Bulleen, Heidelberg and Lower Templestowe.

 The Minister for Planning has appointed an Advisory Committee to provide strategic and statutory planning advice on the the draft Framework Plan and associated draft Planning Scheme Amendment.
 The work of the Advisory Committee is guided by its Terms of Reference (and the two later Addendums to the Terms), which you can find in the Document Library on the right hand side of this page.

 You can find more information about the Advisory Committee process below, including how to make a submission and appearing at a Hearing.